f5shemyakin/xcazedgedemoguide/README.md

 # Objective

 This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the use-cases of F5 Distributed Cloud Services through the lens of the key strategic solution area -- **Hybrid Multicloud App Delivery** for seamlessly deploying app components across clouds, branch, and edge.
-The below guide focuses on Azure VNET site-specific deployments and configurations of _Edge Compute_ with F5 Distributed Cloud AppStack and _Multi-Cloud Networking (MCN)_ with F5 Distributed Cloud App Connect.
+The below guide focuses on Azure VNET site-specific deployments and configurations of _Edge Compute_ with **F5 Distributed Cloud AppStack** and _Multi-Cloud Networking (MCN)_ with **F5 Distributed Cloud App Connect**.

 You can use the steps and the included scripts to deploy the WooCommerce sample app, which represents a traditional 3-tier app architecture (backend + database + frontend).
 With F5 Distributed Cloud Services, you can easily deploy and securely network these app services to create a distributed app model that spans across: